CodeNet-pl/NodeJS/packages/json-schema-class/README.md

 # json-schema-class

-This package provides JSON Schema Registry functionality, allowing you to manage and validate JSON schemas.
+This package provides JSON Schema Registry functionality, allowing you to register classes and resolve JSON Schemas for them.

 It builds on top of `ts-decorator-json-schema-generator` package to translate classes into JSON Schema definitions.